 |Sergt.
 Gass lost my tommahawk in the thick brush and we were unable to find it, I regret the loss of this usefull implement, however accedents will happen in the best families, and I consoled myself with the recollection that it was not the only one we had with us.|

-Gass, a career army man since 1799, had deeply wanted to join the expedition when Lewis arrived in his post, Fort Kaskaskia in "the Illinois."
+Gass, a career soldier since 1799, had wanted to join the expedition when Lewis arrived in his post, Fort Kaskaskia in "the Illinois."
 His own commander, Capt.
-Russell Bissell, turned him down, so Gass took his request directly to Lewis, who talked Bissell into it.
-Gary Moulton speculates that Bissell may not have wanted to lose a skilled carpenter like Gass2 — which made him even more valuable to a group that faced making two, and eventually three, winter cantonments.
+Russell Bissell, turned him down, so he took his request directly to Lewis, who talked Bissell into it.
+Gary Moulton speculates that Bissell may not have wanted to lose a skilled carpenter like Gass2 — which made him even more valuable to a group that faced building two or three winter cantonments.

-Gass already had served in the U.S. Army Rangers after enlisting in 1799 — a guerrilla-fighting unit that exists to this day.
+He had previously served in the Army Rangers after enlisting in 1799 — a guerrilla fighting unit that exists to this day.
 British Gen. John Burgoyne, who faced the first Rangers during the Revolutionary War, described them as "the most famous corps of the Continental Army, all of them crack shots."3

-The private had not enlisted in the army until he was twenty-eight years old, and became the expedition's third-oldest army member, after John Shields (b.
-1769) and William Clark (b.
+The private had enlisted at age 28, and became the expedition's third-oldest army member, after John Shields (b.
+1769) and Captain Clark (b.
 1770).
 Possibly Gass's carpenter training came from a pre-enlistment apprenticeship.

 He did not learn to read and write until he was a grown man, but he did keep an expedition journal — as was required of all sergeants.
 Unless he later reconstructed the portion predating August 1804, Gass had been keeping that journal since the expedition started out on May 14.
-His was the first of any to see print, in 1807, but sadly for those who savor the other journals' rough-hewn orthography and grammar, the text was rewritten into formal prose.
+His was the first of any to see print, in 1807, but sadly for those who savor the other journalists' rough-hewn orthography and grammar, the text was rewritten into formal prose.
 Perhaps because it reminded Lewis that he was failing to produce his own book, the captain raised a public fuss.
-He exchanged and published angry letters to the book's publisher, and probable rewriter, David McKeehan of Pittsburgh.
+He exchanged and published angry letters to the book's publisher and likely editor of his manuscript, David McKeehan of Pittsburgh.
 Lewis's argument that Gass's book was unauthorized led McKeehan to charge Lewis with demanding to be "him who commands and dispenses favors."
-McKeehan's fury went so far as to suggest that perhaps Cruzatte's shooting of Lewis was no accident.4
+McKeehan's fury led him so far as to suggest that perhaps Cruzatte's shooting of Lewis was no accident.4

-Six other publishers soon picked up the book, with Mathew Carey in Philadelphia adding what Moulton labels "quaint and highly imaginative scenes from the expedition."5 As was usual at the time, publishers rather than author profited from the work.
-Gass's journal was the only authentic account of the expedition until Nicholas Biddle and George Shannon's edition of the captains' journals came out in 1814.
+Six other publishers soon picked up the book, with Mathew Carey of Philadelphia introducing several illustrations that Moulton calls "quaint and highly imaginative scenes from the expedition."5 As was usual at the time, the publisher rather than the author profited from the book's sales.
+Gass's journal, for all its shortcomings, was the only authentic account of the expedition that was in print until Nicholas Biddle's paraphrase of the captains' journals came out in 1814.

 Gass no doubt was carpenter-in-charge for building Camp Wood, Fort Mandan, and Fort Clatsop.
 In fact, only in his journal — with some added information in John Ordway's — do we read the dimensions and layout of Mandan.
-At the Great Falls of the Missouri, Lewis assigned carpenter Gass and blacksmith Shields to craft and fit the interior wooden braces of the iron boat, once they located suitable wood to use.
-In October 1805, on the Clearwater River in Idaho, Gass and three others repaired a canoe that split and dumped the stock of trade goods.
-While the "merchandize" dried out on the 10th, they went to work and, "at 1 oClock She was finished Stronger than ever" (Clark).
+At the Great Falls of the Missouri, Lewis assigned carpenter Gass and blacksmith Shields to craft and fit the interior wooden braces of the iron boat, once they located suitable lumber.
+In October 1805, on the Clearwater River in Idaho, Gass and three others repaired a canoe that split open and doused the stock of trade goods.
+While the "merchandize" dried out on the 10th, they went to work, and "at 1 oClock She was finished Stronger than ever" (Clark).

-Despite his duties as sergeant, Gass sometimes joined the expedition's hunting trips.
-He experienced no outstanding adventures on the journey, and no major injuries or illnesses, but slipping in a canoe and falling back onto the gunwale invalided him off the Jefferson River in Montana and into Lewis's advance party that located the Shoshones in August 1805.
+Despite his duties as a non-commissioned officer, Gass sometimes joined the expedition's hunting trips.
+He experienced no outstanding adventures on the journey, and no major injuries or illnesses, but slipping in a canoe and falling back onto the gunwale invalided him off the Jefferson River and into Lewis's advance party that located the Shoshones in August 1805.

-Gass stayed in the army after the expedition, until he lost an eye in an accident during the War of 1812.
-He worked at many jobs for years, first in Ohio then in future West Virginia.
-Still at bachelor at age sixty, he accepted a building-construction job from a man named Hamilton, at Wellsburg, and soon eloped with Maria, the family's only daughter.
-She was twenty, and her parents had objected to Gass's attentions.
-The couple settled in a rented log cabin and farmed.
+Gass stayed in the army after the expedition, and served in the War of 1812.
+At one point during the war he worked under Daniel Boone in the construction of a small temporary fort on the Mississippi known as Fort Independence, or "Cap-au-Gris."
+He lost one eye in an accident and was honorably discharged.
+For many years thereafter he worked at many jobs, first in Ohio and then in future West Virginia.
+Still a bachelor at age sixty, he accepted a construction job from a man named Hamilton, at Wellsburg, and soon eloped with twenty-year-old Maria, Hamilton's only daughter.
+The couple immediately settled in a rented log cabin and began farming.
 They had seven children, six of whom survived to adulthood.
-When their last child was a baby, Maria died during a measles epidemic.
-She was only thirty-six.
-Patrick was now seventy-five, but he raised his other children alone.6 Until nearly the end of his life, he walked four miles into Wellsburg to pick up the mail.
+When their last child was a baby, Maria died during a measles epidemic at age thirty-six.
+Patrick was then seventy-five, but he raised his other children alone.6 Until nearly the end of his life, he walked four miles into Wellsburg to pick up his mail.
 The end came when he was ninety-nine years old, the expedition's last survivor.7

 --Barbara Fifer; 05/06